 Canacol believes in the importance of diversity within its Board and at all levels of the organization.
 Canacol recognizes the benefits of bringing together individuals from a variety of backgrounds and perspectives be it culture, age, knowledge, experience, gender, or geographic region among others and as such strives to identify and nominate board candidates that will represent such differences without compromising the skillset and experience needed for an effective Board.
 In 2022, Canacol introduced a new formal Board Diversity Policy (the "Diversity Policy") as the Corporation recognizes the importance of female representation on the Board.
 The Diversity Policy sought to achieve a Board composition in which at least 10 - 20% of the directors were female by the end of 2023.
-The Corporation met this target with the appointment of Valentina Garbarini and continues to actively recruit additional suitable female candidates.
+The Corporation met this target with the appointment of Valentina Garbarini in 2023 and continues to actively recruit additional suitable female candidates.

 Canacol is proud to be a gender diversity leader among Colombian independent energy sector companies and to have earned recognition as one of the top companies worldwide in this respect.
-For the fourth year in a row Canacol set the pace for Colombia's oil and gas sector with a workforce that is 37% female, higher than the global oil and gas average of 22% and the Colombian national average of 27%.
+For the fifth year in a row, women represent 37% of the total workforce, exceeding the national oil and gas average by 10 percentage points.